 There is a greater need for affordable accommodation for students both on-campus and off campus.
-Brampton will continue to explore collaborative solutions with educational institutions, developers, and other partners to deliver affordable housing for singles, students, seniors, and others.
+Brampton will continue to explore collaborative solutions with educational institutions, developers, and other partners to deliver affordable housing for diverse populations such as singles, students, seniors, and others.

 SROs include compact individual units and shared amenities such as communal food preparation areas.
-They may be operated by the private sector, local nonprofits, and community organizations.
+They may be operated by the private sector, local non-profits, and community organizations.
 Co-living housing is a type of intentional SRO community that provides shared housing for people with similar values or intentions and could include studio type apartments on every floor, with different shared amenities available on each floor.

-- 3.3.1.36 The Zoning By-law will allow for SROs as either standalone new buildings, integrated into new development, or repurposed from existing buildings. - 3.3.1.37 The City will evaluate SRO applications based on criteria established in the Zoning By-law, including site design and provision of common amenities. - 3.3.1.38 The City may establish design guidelines for SROs and will encourage modular construction methods for the rapid delivery of SROs. - 3.3.1.39 Applicants may be required to submit assessments for affordability and SRO management. - 3.3.1.40 Multi-tenant shared housing (Lodging Homes) is not considered a form of SROs.
+- 3.3.1.37 The Zoning By-law will allow for SROs as either standalone new buildings, integrated into new development, or repurposed from existing buildings. - 3.3.1.38 The City will evaluate SRO applications based on criteria established in the Zoning By-law, including site design and provision of common amenities. - 3.3.1.39 The City may establish design guidelines for SROs and will encourage modular construction methods for the rapid delivery of SROs. - 3.3.1.40 Applicants may be required to submit assessments for affordability and SRO management. - 3.3.1.41 Multi-tenant shared housing (Lodging Homes) is not considered a form of SROs.